Nordic Energy Challenge 2021 – How can sustainable transport enable the Nordic region to become carbon neutral?

 All submissions will be examined by the project team at Nordic Energy Research, who on the 26th of April will announce the submissions that have qualified to participate in the next stage.

 Stage 3.
-The the top-three submissions will be awarded at Nordic Energy Research Forum 2021 on 7¬8 of September in Oslo, or in a comparable online-event.
+The the top-three submissions will be awarded at Nordic Energy Research Forum 2021 on the 14the of September.

 Jury and selection criteria: